-What does it mean to provide ethical death care?
+What does it mean to provide ethical death care in Winnipeg?
 To be ethical means to uphold a certain moral code.
 What that moral code may be can vary greatly between different groups.
 In general, there are three branches of ethics: consequentialism, which focuses on the consequences of actions, deontology, which concerns itself with whether or not an action is right in and of itself (regardless of consequences), and virtue ethics, which concerns itself with a person’s state of being.

 Death care encompasses a wide range of services related to death - funerals, cremations, burials, and more.
 Ethical death care, then, is death care that is conducted with moral codes in mind and in action.
 You might have an ethical cremation or an ethical funeral.

 Because what is considered ethical can differ between individuals, honesty and integrity are two fundamental principles of ethics we can all draw from.
 When you’re not being honest about your intentions or someone is not being honest with you, it’s impossible to know whether or not certain actions are appropriate.
 A frank discussion about intent must occur and this is especially true in death care.
 Ethical death care always holds honest intent and is straight-forward.
 It has integrity.